-Which is the stronger of today’s two featured images?
-All are invited to leave a comment and explain why they made their choice.
-If you would like to create images like this, do consider joining me in Homer in early 2023.
+Which of today’s two featured images do you like best?
+All are invited to leave a comment and let us know why they made their choice.

 What’s Up?